 Each year, the Common Cuckoo Cuculus canorus undertakes a marathon journey from its breeding grounds in the trans-Himalayan region and further north in China and passes through the subcontinent enroute its wintering range in Africa.
 This route has been further elucidated by the Beijing Cuckoo Project, which has been tracking cuckoos satellite-tagged around Beijing earlier this year.

-This species, usually recorded by birders in southern India for a brief period of time during autumn passage, has been (and is still being) seen unusually often this year all over peninsular India.
-Reports have been coming in with a high frequency from the states of Maharashtra, Goa, Karnataka and Kerala.
+This species, usually recorded by birders in southern India for a brief period of time during the autumn passage, has been (and is still being) seen unusually often this year all over peninsular India.
+Reports have been coming in with a high frequency from the states of Maharashtra, Goa, Karnataka, and Kerala.

 Over the months of October and November 2016, the Common Cuckoo was recorded in Karnataka and Kerala in as many as 4.9% and 4.14% of all (complete) checklists submitted respectively.
 For the same period of months over 2010-2015, it was recorded (at its peak) in 1.5% and virtually none of all complete checklists for Karnataka and Kerala respectively.